wbcmedia/wbcmedia.github.io/draft.md

 **_Roxy Belmeadows_** : Our main story tonight - the sudden death of 113 year old Lord Naff.
 The shocking news was received just moments ago.
 He was in excellent health and expected to run the Shutlingsloe fell race next week.
 A morning of mourning will take place in the morning.
 Elsewhere, another pothole has opened up on the main road.
 The shape of this latest pothole bears an uncanny resemblance to Rod Stewart.
 We asked the Council if they intend to fill the pothole but they declined to comment.
 However, insiders say they are considering charging visitors to look at it.

-- Stormy pops through the side curtain
+- Stormy pops through stage-left side-curtain

 **_Roxy Belmeadows_** : Now let's get the weather forecast from Stormy Spaniels.

 **_Stormy Spaniels_** : Thanks Roxy.
 Well if you ARE thinking of visiting the Rod Stewart pothole over the weekend, do bring an umbrella as it might rain...
 But also it might not...
 We don't really know.
 Back to you Roxy.

-- Stormy goes back through curtains
+- Stormy goes back through side-curtain

 **_Roxy Belmeadows_** : Thanks Stormy.
 Back to the breaking news and people are already starting to arrive for the funeral of Lord Naff who has died suddenly at the age of 113.
 We'll try to grab a few words.

 - Mrs Buttermuffin and Mrs Tripps come up the aisle and arrive on stage